nuni-neomu-areumdawo/moe-counter/README.md

 *   Themed appearance with different characters/styles (~40 themes included!).
 *   Runs locally on your machine, can be used as .exe or in your own program through create_stitched_image function.
 *   Simple setup.

+*Same assets as https://count.getloli.com/ but local, with different controls.*